umbertocappellazzo/CL_SLU/README.md

 ## Environment setup
 The requested libraries for running the experiments are listed in the requirements.txt file.
 Run the command below to install them.
-**NOTA BENE**: for the experiments the forked continuum library must be used (https://github.com/umbertocappellazzo/continuum.git).
+**N.B.**: for the experiments the forked continuum library must be used (https://github.com/umbertocappellazzo/continuum.git).

 ```
 pip install -r requirements.txt